 We are grateful to all the local residents who have shared their tales with us and the many people who will watch this film in the future.
 I believe that this has helped us all through our personal recovery battles and has helped us bond as a community even more.

 The 1-hour long documentary feature was first shown at the Humans of Kangaroo Island Film and Literature Festival opening night on Friday, 8th October 2021 and received extremely positive feedback.
-Since then the film has been shown at other small exclusive screenings around the island and will hopefully be available at film festivals around the globe soon.
+Since then the film has been shown at other small exclusive screenings around the island and at film festivals around the world.

 If you would like a DVD copy of the film, please order it below.